 Essential vitamins and minerals

 A well-balanced wet dog food should also provide essential vitamins and minerals to support your dog’s overall health.
-Look for options that contain a variety of vitamins and minerals, such as vitamin A, vitamin E, calcium, and phosphorus, to ensure your dog receives the necessary nutrients for optimal wellbeing.
+Look for options containing various vitamins and minerals, such as vitamins A, E, calcium, and phosphorus, to ensure your dog receives the nutrients necessary for optimal well-being.

 Brands and product lines